usrme/website/src/pages/posts/learning-laravel-by-building-a-postal-code-finder.md

 Yes, I would have eventually remembered the postal code.
 Yes, most of the gripes were non-issues (the very specific input format still irks me).
 But by this point my heart was already set on creating a proper solution to the problem of querying and displaying postal codes.

-As to not bury the lede any longer: enter [Sihtnumbrid](https://sihtnumbrid.ee/).
+As to not bury the lede any longer: enter [Sihtnumbrid](https://sihtnumbrid.ee/) (a word for "postal codes" in Estonian).

 Last year it felt like the commotion around PHP was at an all-time high and I guess that spurred me on to revisit it again, which the site is written in.
 I had dabbled with PHP years ago back in college and I don't remember having any sort of negative experience.
 Nothing like the kind that gets thrown around in internet discourse whenever it gets mentioned.
 That's why I had no qualms giving it another look with a fresh perspective.